opendocsg/slw-judgments-backfill/2013_SGHC_285/report.md

 _Probate and administration_ – _Distribution of assets_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 40 of 2014 was dismissed by the Court of Appeal on 10 September 2015.
-See [2015] SGCA 48.]
+See <span class="citation">[2015] SGCA 48</span>.]

 30 December 2013 Judgment reserved.